-Inclusive and Harassment-Free Workplaces
+Safe and Harassment-Free Workplaces

-Safe workplaces are a governmentwide DEIA priority and included as part of the Government-wide Strategic Plan to Advance Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce.
+Safe workplaces are a government-wide DEIA priority and included as part of the Government-wide Strategic Plan to Advance Diversity, Equity, Inclusion, and Accessibility in the Federal Workforce.

 The plan encourages leaders to promote training, education, prevention programs, and monitoring to create a culture that prevents and addresses workplace harassment.
 In addition, the Federal government as an employer has a strong interest in addressing domestic violence, sexual assault, and stalking (DVSAS).
 DVSAS costs workplaces over \$5.8 billion a year through degraded productivity, lost earnings, and healthcare costs according to a 2003 Centers for Disease Control and Prevention report.
-As such, agency leaders should provide support
+More recent statistics show that DVSAS costs have increased to \$8.3 billion.
+As such, agency leaders should provide support and resources to employees who may be experiencing DVSAS as part of their safe workplace initiatives.

-This section aligns with the following strategic goals from the DEIA Work Group Charter:
+This section aligns with the following strategic goals from the DEIA Committee Charter:

-- Identify and promote successful techniques for integrating diversity, equity, and inclusion initiatives into human capital strategies to attract, recruit, and sustain talent - Increase collaboration among the OIG community to identify training and awareness resources that promote diversity, equity, and inclusion. - Promote effective training and awareness resources to enhance diversity, equity, and inclusion across the OIG community.
+- Identify and promote successful techniques for integrating DEIA initiatives into human capital strategies to attract, recruit, and sustain talent. - Increase collaboration among the OIG community to identify training and awareness resources that promote DEIA. - Promote effective training and awareness resources to enhance DEIA across the OIG community.